SmartShots/SQDM-Dirtbikes/README.md

 A VU Mod to replace the BMP/LAV in all of the Squad DeathMatch maps with Dirtbikes!

 # Currently a Work in Progress
-I have only just started work on this MOD and there are many more maps to get working but there are 2 working so far.
+I have only just started work on this MOD and there are many more maps to get working but there are 2 working so far:

+- Grand Bazaar
+- Noshahr Canals

 Use at your own risk until I can get this released. ;-)